ZG5991/postbored/resources/design_document.md

     Accepts DELETE requests to /posts/:commentID
-    Reads userID of current user, then accepts the commentID of the selected comment on the user content page and deletes that message, removing it from the table
+    Reads userID of current user, then accepts the commentID of the selected comment on the user content page and deletes that post, removing it from the table

 ## Tables